gitsetu/locations/README.md

 Basic functionality:
 Enter, update, and delete data through a web interface.

+### Added
+When a list gets deleted, all the locations it contains are also deleted.

 ### Data Stores
 Memory
 JSON file
 Mongo database

 ### Media
-An image for each list of locations can be added, uploading to Cloudinary service
+An image for each list of locations can be added, image uploads to Cloudinary service

 ### Other
 Cookies.
 JSON Web Tokens used for authentication.
-Seeding of data.
+Seeding of data (disabled for deployment)

-### TODO
-When a list gets deleted, its locations must get deleted.

 ### Screenshots
 ![](screenshots/0.2.0 Screenshot 2025-03-23 at 12.42.23.png)